 There are specific rules and independent advice needs to be sought before you set up a self-administered pension scheme.

 The profits and capital gains from a property are liable to corporation tax and there may be an additional liability if you distribute the income to yourself.
+For properties worth more than £500,000 there is the possibility of an Annual Tax on Enveloped Dwellings charge if the property is not let out to a non-connected third party.
 Please see our article “Is it worth having a limited company?”

 It is possible to hold property in trust.
 Trusts are assessed to income tax on property income either at the basic rate (currently 20%) or the trust rate (currently 45%) and capital gains over the exemption (which is usually one half of the individual exemption) are taxed at 28% for residential properties or 20% for other gains.